ionos-cloud/ionosctl/docs/subcommands/server-create.md

 * Type
 * Template Id

 By default, Licence Type for Direct Attached Storage is set to LINUX.
 You can set it using the `--licence-type` option or set an Image Id.
-For Image Id, it is recommended to set a password or SSH keys.
+For Image Id, it is needed to set a password or SSH keys.

 You can wait for the Request to be executed using `--wait-for-request` option.
 You can also wait for Server to be in AVAILABLE state using `--wait-for-state` option.
 It is recommended to use both options together for this command.